pkp/pkp-docs/dev/documentation/en/architecture-repositories.md

 A `Repository` may write logs, send emails, fire hooks, refresh cache, or schedule jobs when an object is modified.

+In rare cases, you may need to use the [DAO](./architecture-daos) to add or edit objects.
+For example, when importing a submission you may not want to add the object without writing logs, sending emails, or updating the modified date.

-Always use the `Repository` class to get, add, edit or delete objects.
+In all other cases, use the `Repository` class to get, add, edit or delete objects.
 This will ensure that hooks, email notifications or activity logs are not skipped when an action is taken.

 Get the `Repository` for an entity from the `Repo` facade.